top of page

 Project-based Learning

-At Dominion Purpose Academy, relationships are developed with PBL through collaborative design thinking Purpose Projects that are developed in Design Labs.
-Designers will work together to design and implement problem solving passion projects.
+At Dominion Purpose Academy, relationships are developed through PBL via collaborative Design Thinking Purpose Projects, which are created in Design Labs.
+Designers work together to design and implement problem-solving passion projects.

-PBL is rigorous based on the interdisciplinary nature of projects and the need to use higher order Bloom’s Taxonomy coupled with Webb’s Depth of Knowledge.
+PBL is rigorous due to the interdisciplinary nature of the projects and the need to apply higher-order thinking skills from Bloom’s Taxonomy, coupled with Webb’s Depth of Knowledge.

-PBL will speak to relevance because students will engage with solutions that are relevant to their communities while working directly with community members.
+PBL also speaks to relevance, as students engage with solutions that are meaningful to their communities while working directly with community members.

 2feeec_b830a89527584955af6a2627d6c0990b~mv2.webp